dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Bioclimatic belts: Enter the path to the mountain belts (Generated in step A2b).
+- **Bioclimatic belts**: Enter the path to the mountain belts (Generated in step A2b).

-- Enter year of landcover year 1: Enter the year of the LULC data used for year 1.
+- **Enter year of landcover year 1**: Enter the year of the LULC data used for year 1.

-- Enter year of landcover year 2: Enter the year of the LULC data used for year 2.
+- **Enter year of landcover year 2**: Enter the year of the LULC data used for year 2.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- LULC transition impact status: Enter the path to the LULC transition impact status (generated in step B3).
+- **LULC transition impact status**: Enter the path to the LULC transition impact status (generated in step B3).
 Use adjusted impact if it is not the initial reporting period.

-- LULC transitions: Enter the path to the LULC transitions (generated in step B1).
+- **LULC transitions**: Enter the path to the LULC transitions (generated in step B1).

 **Click Run.**